 Link to SEI author(s):

-Long-term CAP Reform Options in an Ecosystems Perspective (Pre-publication)
+Long-term Options for CAP Reform in an Ecosystems Perspective

 This report explores the long-term future of the European Union’s Common Agricultural Policy (CAP) from an explicitly ecosystems perspective.